-The maximum number of shares in respect of which options may be granted under the Share Option Scheme when aggregated with the maximum number of shares in respect of which options may be granted under any other scheme involving the issue or grant of options over shares or other securities by the Group shall not exceed 10% of the issued share capital on 17 November 2005, i.e. 276,000,000 shares, representing 9% of the issued share capital of the Company as at the date of this report.
+The maximum number of shares in respect of which options may be granted under the Share Option Scheme when aggregated with the maximum number of shares in respect of which options may be granted under any other scheme involving the issue or grant of options over shares or other securities by the Group shall not exceed 10% of the issued share capital on 17 November 2005, i.e. 276,000,000 shares, representing 9% of the issued share capital of the Company as at the date of expiry of the Share Option Scheme.